Skip to article frontmatterSkip to article content

 Step 1: Calculate the forward kinematics by hand

-It is not possible to calculate the Jacobian without first deriving the forward kinematics model (FKM).
+It is not possible to calculate the Jacobian without the FKM.

-We saw how to do that in class, so here is the answer:
+We saw how to do that in the previous lesson, so here is the answer for this robot.

 H20=[cos(q0+q1)sin(q0+q1)l0cosq0+l1cos(q0+q1)sin(q0+q1)cos(q0+q1)l0sinq0+l1sin(q0+q1)001].\mymatrix{H}^{0}_{2} = \left[\begin{array}{ccc} \cos{(q_0 + q_1)} & -\sin{(q_0 + q_1)} & l_{0}\cos{q_0} + l_{1}\cos{(q_0 + q_1)}\\ \sin{(q_0 + q_1)} & \cos{(q_0 + q_1)} & l_{0}\sin{q_0} + l_{1}\sin{(q_0 + q_1)}\\ 0 & 0 & 1 \end{array}\right].